 The first step is to create, teach, and instill the brand message in the minds of your employees.

 Naturally, this message must be a positive and compelling message that employees can associate with, making them more likely to identify with your organization.

 Conduct Brand Training

 Drive Organizational Communication

-With current and new employees, it’s important to talk (and keep talking) about what your organization is all about.
+With current and new employees, it’s important to keep talking about what your organization is all about.
 Your messages should clearly, frequently, and consistently convey the organization’s mission, values, and desired brand image.
-Set expectations and improve employees’ role clarity through internal communications, human resource activities and initiatives, and informal social events.
+Set expectations and improve the clarity on each employees role through internal communications, human resource activities, initiatives, and informal social events.

 Fine-tune Hiring and Recruitment

 It’s difficult to turn employees into brand ambassadors if your hiring and recruitment processes don’t attract the right people in the first place.

-Proactively manage and monitor your employer brand with reputation management software, you can easily listen to and address unsolicited feedback coming from employees, provide accurate and specific job previews, and make the commitment to grow your organization by selecting the right people for the job.
+By proactively managing and monitoring your employer brand with reputation management software, you can easily listen to and address feedback coming from employees.
+In turn, this allows for accurate and specific job previews, and a better commitment to grow your organization by selecting the right people for the job.

 Listen to Employee Feedback

 The employer-employee feedback loop is a critical component of the employee branding process.

-Thanks to the rise of business review sites like Glassdoor and Indeed.com, more employees are making their voices heard through online reviews.
+Thanks to the rise of business review sites like Glassdoor and Indeed.com, more employees are making their voices heard through reviews.
 They’re rating their interview and employee experiences.
 They’re sharing details of their working lives and expressing their feelings about their CEOs and leadership team with a thumbs up or thumbs down (or smileys or frowns).

 When employees share their thoughts in their own words, you have an incredible opportunity to listen in, respond, and take action in ways that help your business grow.
 By using custom experience analytics software you can gain further insights from each piece of feedback which can reveal trends about numerous employee-facing processes.

 Not only is employer brand monitoring essential for staff retention and the development of high-potential employees; it also enables your organization to monitor the processes you have in place and identify areas for improvement.